Welcome to 2020—From Randy!

 My passion for sharing the outdoors is why my books’ trail descriptions explore an entire area, recommend a range of hikes, and include history, ecology, climate, and culture.
 I’m a map fanatic–you’ll love my books’ plentiful, accurate maps.

-Expect an upcoming revision of Southern Snow: The Winter Guide to Dixie (it’s been called a “cult classic”).
-And please explore this website to read published articles, view trail videos, or join me at a presentation.
+Please explore this website to read published articles, view trail videos, or join me at a presentation.
 My upcoming events are also listed under “Meet Randy.”

 I hope you’ll consider my books–they share the passion of the Lowell Thomas Award-winning articles I have written for national magazines and newspapers.
 Here’s wishing you the kind of hiking experiences that inspire me to write them!